punitporwal07/jenkins/README.md

 hold Jenkins data via ::    docker volume create jenkins_data ( which will hold your jenkins data under /var/lib/docker/volume/ )

 run docker image using ::   docker run -it -p 9090:8080 -v jenkins_data:/root/.jenkins/ jenkins:2.176

+##
+To use this Dockerfile you need to add following with it: jdk1.8.0_211.tar jenkins.war plugins.tar users.tar